cognitedata/toolkit/INTERNAL.md

 ## Data formats

-All the configurations should be kept in JSON and in a format that is compatible with the CDF API.
+All the configurations should be kept in YAML and in a format that is compatible with the CDF API, thus using snake_case, camelCase is not supported (e.g. external_id and not externalId).
-For transformations, we will support importing yaml files for backwards compatibility, but the storage of the configuration will be in JSON format.
+The configuration files should be loaded directly into the Python SDK's support data classes for direct use towards the CDF API.
+No client side schema validation should be done to ensure that you can immediately add a yaml configuration property without upcoming anything else than the version of the Python SDK.

-## Tooling and utils/ directory
+## Tooling and scripts/ directory

-The ./utils directory is initally copied from <https://github.com/cognitedata/data-model-examples>
+The ./scripts directory is originally from <https://github.com/cognitedata/data-model-examples>
-repository as it has initial Python logic for dumping and loading data to and from the APIs.
-There is no need to keep the two repos in sync, and we can iterate on the tooling in ./utils to make it easier to work with the templates.
+repository, but substantially refactored to support a CI/CD aka `CDF-as-code`` workflow.

+We want to add client-side logic/validation as part of the deployment process, e.g. validation of data models, transformations, contextualizations, etc to ensure integrity and proper functioning configuration.

-The intent is to establish a `v1/<project>/config` CDF service that will take over most of the heavy-lifting done by code in the ./utils directory.
-Both this template repo and data-model-examples repo can then be updated to use the new service and thus become simpler and easier to maintain.
+The future intent is to establish a `v1/<project>/config` CDF service that will take over this validation done by code in the ./scripts directory.
+We also want to push as much generic logic into the Python SDK as possible.

 > NOTE!!
-The utils only support raw, data models, time series, (partial) groups, and transformations.
+The scripts currently support raw, data models, time series,  groups, and transformations.
-> It also
-> has some support for loading of data that may be used as example data for CDF projects.
+> It also has some support for loading of data that may be used as example data for CDF projects.
 However,
 > to the extent possible, this repository should not contain data, only goverend configurations.
+> There is also a dump.py file with functions to dump configurations from CDF into yaml files, thus
+> supporting the workflow from UI-based iteration on configurations to CI/CD-based governed configurations.

 ## Testing